 How do I check how many points are on my license?

-You can get a copy of your driving record Service Arizona, run by the Arizona Department of Transportation.
+You can get a copy of your driving record by visiting Service Arizona, run by the Arizona Department of Transportation.
 Click here to request a copy of your driving record.

 Will my car insurance premiums increase for a criminal speeding conviction in Arizona?

 Probably.
 Your insurance will likely view you as a higher risk driver, and thus, they’ll increase your insurance premiums.
 This means you’ll pay more for the same coverage.

 Can I attend Defensive Driving School to avoid a criminal speeding conviction?

 Yes, but it’s solely in the judge’s discretion.
 Those facing a criminal speeding charge are eligible to attend Defensive Driving School pursuant to A.R.S. §28-3392(A)(2); however, the judge must be convinced it’s appropriate in your case.
 An attorney can be helpful in writing a custom motion and making oral arguments for defensive driving.

 Daniel R. – San Francisco